helm/chart-testing/README.md

 #### Using private chart repositories

 When adding chart-repos you can specify additional arguments for the `helm repo add` command using `helm-repo-extra-args` on a per-repo basis.
+You can also specify OCI registries which will be added using the `helm registry login` command, they also support the `helm-repo-extra-args` for authentication.
 This could for example be used to authenticate a private chart repository.

 `config.yaml`: